joannakaczorowska/Anellome_is_stable/README.md

 # Anellome_is_stable
-The scripts available in this repository refer to the article <i> The human Anellome is stable over many years of host life </i>.
+The scripts available in this repository refer to the article <i> Diversity and long-term dynamics of human blood anelloviruses. </i>

 PART 1: Trimming and quality control of the reads.
 Filtering out the paired reads.